 There are five important factors in choosing yogurt: sugar content, added ingredients, calcium, live and active cultures, and taste (of course).

-In general, plain yogurt and milk has about 12g of sugar per 8 ounces.
+In general, plain yogurt and milk have about 12g of sugar per 8 ounces.
 So that means 4 ounces has about 6g and 6 ounces has about 9g.
-After examining a number of products the following cut offs for total sugars seem reasonable.
-8oz: 26g or less, 6oz: 20g or less and 4oz: 13g or less.
+After examining a number of products the following cut-offs for total sugars seem reasonable.
+8oz: 26g or less, 6oz: 20g or less, and 4oz: 13g or less.

 Live & Active Cultures: You want to make sure that the yogurt you choose contains “live & active cultures,” which are also called probiotics.
-If you see the Live & Active Culture seal from the Yogurt Association, you know the product contains adequate amounts.
+If you see the Live & Active Culture seal from the International Dairy Foods Association, you know the product contains adequate amounts.

 The large intestine needs healthy, “good” bacteria to thrive and help fight disease.
 These live bacteria also help breakdown lactose so people with lactose intolerance may be able to enjoy yogurt.